-Now you will need one extra line of code:
+Now you will need a couple of extra code lines:

 This will give you the very latest copy of the code, update the installed version if you git pull or modify scripts yourself, and still enable you to import flarestack.

-You can them simply run scripts such as those under /flarestack/analyses/, and do your science!
+You can get started with flarestack immediatly using public IceCube datasets provided as part of the code.
+You can simply run scripts such as those under /flarestack/analyses/, and do your science!

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.